 I love soup!
 One of my favorite's is Chicken Tortilla Soup.
-When we go out to a Mexican Restaurant (or even Jason's Deli) sometimes Tortilla soup is all that I will order.
+When we go to a Mexican Restaurant (or even Jason's Deli) sometimes Tortilla soup is all that I'll order.
 A big hearty bowl of soup just fill me up and I don't feel guilty because I know it is semi-healthy.

 I love the idea of making soup in the crock pot, but many times when I have a crock pot dish on the menu, I forget to defrost the chicken, soak the beans or just didn't get the meal started in time.
 Luckily this soup is super easy and can come together in under 30 minutes.
 (Of course, if you are able to let it simmer a bit longer it tastes even better!)